Weirdass exercises you can start doing today to build muscle and strength

 Now, it’s not that there’s anything wrong with that—you can get great results from basic programming that focuses mostly on compound lifts and bicep curls—but despite the claims of some, that’s not going to work all of your muscles to their fullest potential.

 So I’m going to have to get these guys and gals used to some funky new exercises, and because I truly love some of these exercises, I think you’ll get a lot out of them, too.
-In this post, I’m going to share just two of my favorite arm exercises that I try to work into the programs of my coaching clients as frequently as possible.
+Here two of my favorite arm exercises that I try to work into the programs of my coaching clients as frequently as possible.

 This variation of the overhead press ends up with you looking like a Y—hence the name.
 You press your arms out to 45 degrees instead of straight up.
 By doing this, you put your arms in a mechanically weaker position; gravity is pulling the weights down, and your arms in the weakened state have to work not to fall out laterally.